swirlTA/toolsfortextanalysis/02_program.markdown

 title: Program
 permalink: /program/
 ---
-The classes in the swirl course and the acompanying videos are grouped into thematic blocks that can be followed independently, depending on your preferences.
-Here you can see which the lessons and videos that belong into each block.
+The classes in the swirl course and the corresponding videos are grouped into thematic blocks that can be followed independently, depending on your preferences.
+Here you can see which lessons and videos belong into each block.
 At the bottom of the page you can find the order in which the course was first taught – if you're interested in going through all the content, this can be a useful model of how to do so.
 If you have no notions of R Programming, I recommend that you start with the swirl preloaded course "R Programming".